You are currently viewing 6 Most Common Types of Insulation for Walls and Attics

 Air sealing is typically a very cost-effective way to improve your home’s energy efficiency.
 Plus, by reducing drafts and cold spots, it can also make your home more comfortable to live in.

-In cities like Scranton and Wilkes-Barre in Northeastern Pennsylvania, where the weather ranges from hot summers to cold, snowy winters, your insulation choice needs to meet diverse climatic demands.
-Whether you’re leaning towards state-of-the-art spray foam insulation, blown-in fiberglass, traditional fiberglass batts, or any other option, the primary aim is to improve thermal performance, reduce energy expenses, and increase comfort levels.
+In cities like Scranton and Wilkes-Barre in Northeastern Pennsylvania, where the weather ranges from hot summers to cold, snowy winters, your insulation greatly impacts your utility costs and comfort.

 At EnergySmart, we have a wealth of experience and expertise to provide a range of insulation solutions, including spray foam, blown-in fiberglass, cellulose, and more.

-Regardless of whether you’re a homeowner or a business, our services are tailored to offer the best insulation options that make your property well-insulated and energy-efficient.
+Whether you’re a homeowner or a business, our services are tailored to provide the best insulation options to keep your property well-insulated and energy-efficient.
 Furthermore, we understand that every property and its requirements are unique, so we offer personalized services tailored to your needs.

 FAQs